COVID-19 vaccine rollout creeps ahead in Georgia amid limited supplies

 Kemp had earlier said his office did not know when the federal government would allocate more vaccine doses, saying he had not yet spoken directly with the new Biden administration and that he did not expect Georgia's weekly allotment "to change certainly for the next few weeks."

-As of Monday, nearly 714,000 vaccines had been administered to the initial round of Georgians eligible to receive them, said state Public Health Director Dr. Kathleen Toomey.
+More than 700,000 vaccines have been administered to the initial round of Georgians eligible to receive them, said state public health director Dr. Kathleen Toomey.
 Health departments across the state have enough vaccines to schedule second doses for people who have received their first, she said.

 More than 99% of the state’s nursing homes have also been supplied vaccines through a federal partnership with CVS and Walgreens pharmacies, Kemp said.
 He has set a goal to vaccinate all of Georgia’s nursing home residents and staff by the end of this month.